matter-labs/zksync-lite-docs/docs/sdk/js/accounts.md

 ```

 This way wallet won't contain any valid zkSync keys to perform transactions, but some of the operations can be used
-without it, such as Deposit, Emergency exit and reading the account state.
+without them, such as Deposit, Emergency exit and reading the account state.

 #### Inputs and outputs